 The family lived at the Prince Regent on Regent Street, where Daniel combined being a professional cricketer with running a pub.
 She died at the Prince Regent aged 67 years old.

 Daniel Hayward (19 October 1832 – 30 May 1910]

-Daniel was born in Chatteris, and was the son of Daniel and Eliza Hayward.
-His father was a professional cricketer and gardener, and his brother Tom (1871-1939was a very famous cricketer of his time.
-Tom was described as ‘the famous All England cricketer of the fifties and sixties’ and he partnered with Bob Carpenter to help build Cambridgeshire into one of the leading county teams.
+Daniel was born in Chatteris, was the son of Daniel and Eliza Hayward and sister of Emma.
+His father was a professional cricketer and gardener, and his brother Tom (1871-1939) was a very famous cricketer of his time.
+Tom partnered with Bob Carpenter to help build Cambridgeshire into one of the leading county teams.